danielemuze/working-eks-cluster/README.md

 To spinup a working EKS CLuster, do the following:
 1. copy all .tf files into  directory
 2. create your AWS IAM Role with programmatic access and save Secret Key ID and Access Key
-3. run "aws configure" on your Terraform machine and input all the neccessary details
+3. run "aws configure --profile terraform" on your Terraform machine and input all the neccessary details
 4. run terraform init, plan and apply